Turkey Global Business Entities Guide Turkey Limited Company - Limited Şirket (Ltd. Şti.)

 Involvement of notary, company register, governmental authorities

-The Limited Şirket must be registered with the Commercial Registry.
-The public notary’s involvement during the incorporation processes has been decreased pursuant to the statutory amendments of the past years, and consequently, the Commercial Registries are now authorized to certify signatures during incorporation phase and granting opening approvals for company books.
+The Limited Şirket must be registered at the Commercial Registry.
+The public notary's involvement in the incorporation processes is less important now due to changes in the law, and consequently, the Commercial Registries can certify signatures during the incorporation and grant approvals to open the company’s books.

 Timing (estimate)